Exceptional Children Program (EC)

 The structure of the Academically and Intellectually Gifted (AIG) Program at Mountain Island Charter School integrates authentic, higher-level learning within each AIG students’ school day.

 Instructional Materials We provide research-based instruction using The College of William and Mary Literacy Curriculum for grades K-5.
-Students in grades 3-8 participate in Math Olympiad and accelerated math instruction for grades K-5 utilizes The Problem-Solver curriculum.
-Fridays may be a dedicated day for project-based learning opportunities to include Odyssey of the Mind, authentic Science projects/labs, and additional problem-solving activities.
+Students in grades 3-8 participate in Math Olympiad and accelerated math instruction for grades K-5 utilizes The Problem-Solver, Math Stars, and Math Superstars curriculum.
+Fridays may be a dedicated day for project-based learning opportunities to include Genius Hour research projects, authentic Science projects/labs, and additional problem-solving activities.

 Support throughout the School Day The AIG teacher provides materials and models strategies for all of our teachers, resulting in increased academic rigor throughout the school day.
 This collaboration also results in a more robust curriculum and a teaching staff better equipped to incorporate gifted instructional strategies into daily lessons.

-Middle School Students AIG students matriculating from 5th grade into middle school will be placed into our Advanced Academics program, which will provide an accelerated curriculum designed to prepare students for entry into early high school mathematics, world languages while still in middle school, and Advanced Placement (AP) coursework at the high school level.
-Social-emotional support will be provided through our EC and counseling team on an as-needed basis.
+Middle School Students: AIG students matriculating from 5th grade into middle school may be placed into our Honors program, which will provide an accelerated curriculum designed to prepare students for entry into early high school mathematics, world languages while still in middle school, and Advanced Placement (AP) coursework at the high school level.

 Mountain Island Charter School believes that each student with a disability deserves a high quality and individually designed education.
 The Exceptional Children’s program must ensure that students with disabilities develop mentally, physically, emotionally, and vocationally to the fullest extent possible through appropriate, individualized education in the least restrictive environment.